Skip to content

 Probability is the precise meeting point of Pattern and Mystery; the structure of probability belongs to Pattern; the existence of probability belongs to Mystery.
 This is a philosophical commitment, not a mathematical proof.
 A thoroughgoing physicalist can coherently classify concrete realizations as Pattern-governed events that merely exceed finite prediction.
 The Tao of Lucidity classifies them as Mystery for reasons developed in §III.3, where the epistemic status of this commitment is examined explicitly.

-Even probability theory’s own axiomatic system confirms this.
+Even probability theory’s own axiomatic system confirms this boundary.
 Kolmogorov’s 1933 axiomatization in Grundbegriffe der Wahrscheinlichkeitsrechnung specified how probability operates through non-negativity, normalization, and countable additivity, yet remained silent on what probability is: frequency, degree of belief, or physical propensity.
-That silence is not a defect of the theory but a manifestation of Mystery within Pattern’s most precise instrument.
+That silence is a manifestation of Mystery within Pattern’s most precise instrument.
 See Appendix B.1.
 Pattern’s most precise instrument, at its very core, points beyond Pattern.

 Formal Structure Dependency Diagram